John Anderson (footballer, born 1921)

 John Anderson (11 October 1921 – 8 August 2006) was an English football player, whose career started in 1946.

 Anderson was born in Salford, Lancashire.
 He played as a midfielder for Manchester United, and helped the club win the FA Cup in 1948 with a goal against Blackpool in the final, a match that is still widely regarded as one of the finest games ever played at Wembley Stadium.
-Manchester United won 4-2 and this was the first of Stanley Matthews' three cup final appearances for Blackpool.
-Anderson was transferred to Nottingham Forest in October 1949 before transferring to Peterborough United where upon retiring from playing professional football he was recruited to Posh's backroom staff as trainer/coach.
-His first-born son John Anderson and family still live in Peterborough although his other siblings all relocated in Manchester.
+Manchester United won 4–2 and this was the first of Stanley Matthews' three cup final appearances for Blackpool.
+Anderson was transferred to Nottingham Forest in October 1949 before transferring to Peterborough United, where upon retiring from playing professional football he was recruited to Posh's backroom staff as trainer/coach.
+His firstborn son John Anderson and family still live in Peterborough although his other siblings all relocated in Manchester.

-He died in August 2006, two months before what would have been his 85th birthday.
+He died in August 2006, at age 84.